vritant24/TestTester/README.md

 * In a separate terminal, open the client folder and run `npm install` to install all the dependencies of the client.

 * run `npm start`.
-It should open a page in your browser at `localhost:3000/` which will redirect you to github's login permissions. on completing the login process, you will be directed to a blank page, and in the terminal of the Middleman server, you will see console logs of the access code and the session id.
+It should open a page in your browser at `localhost:3000/`.
+Click on 'Login with GitHub' which will redirect you to GitHub's login permissions. on completing the login process, you will be directed to the repos page, and in the terminal of the Middleman server, you will see console logs of the access code and the session id.